raystack/guardian/docs/docs/guides/cli.md

   policy_x       1        two step policy for tableau workbooks   manager_approval,head_approval
 ```

-* **update command**
+### Edit Policy

-To update an existing policy present in the Guardian' database, use the `update` command as explained here.
+To update an existing policy present in the Guardian' database using a file, use the `update` command as explained here.

 For this first we update our `policy.yaml` file.